sciencevideojournal/sciencevideojournal/content/mission/_index.md

 + We will use our portion of revenue to grow the channel visibility, target collaborations with the large education focused YouTube channels, and generally work to connect more people to the science on our journal.

-## The Original (and Lazy Plan)

-1. Identify ~20-100 scientists, science communicators, or e-artists who will contribute an inaugural wave of short videos.
-2. Give them targeted guidance and set a submission date
-3. Build an attractive and informative web platform in which videos will be embedded.
-They'll be hosted on youtube.

 ## The Katy Plan
-1. Target 5 people who will make Beta videos.
+1. Target 5 people who will make beta videos [(i.e. kind of blah or whatevs. no big deal its chill)]
-2. Work with these folks to make stunningly high quality examples of what our journal could do.
-3. Launch with these 5-7 videos and then iterate based on feedback
+2. Launch with these 5-7 videos and then iterate based on feedback
-4. Repeat with 10-15 people and again second launch (though no longer in Beta).
-5. Fully launch once 20 or so videos have been hosted and open up for general submission.
+3. Fully launch after a "soft opening"
+4. Repeat steps 1-3 [4ever]